 Top picks for the best CFD brokers

-Note that our list is not in preferential order as finding the best CFD broker is more about finding the best tool for a task than finding a silver bullet.
+Note that our list is not in preferential order as finding the best CFD platform is more about finding the best tool for a task than finding a silver bullet.

-Recommended if you want low fees and can deal with a complicated trading platform.
+Recommended if you want low fees and can deal with a complicated CFD trading platform including the cfd platform.

 Interactive Brokers is one of the biggest US based discount brokers.
 They are often overlooked when thinking about CFDs, but they do offer them as well.